Where can I find refills for older pens?

 UPDATE: We have received conflicting information regarding the use of Lamy M16 refills in Esterbrook ballpoint pens.
 One correspondent reported that they will work if you pull the plastic cap off the back end of the refill, though extending slightly farther than the originals when extended.
 Another correspondent reports, however, that they will not work at all.
 Perhaps the Lamy refills will fit some Esterbrooks and not others, but we have not been able to make a proper study of this ourselves.

 UPDATE: Many of the workarounds for ballpoint and fiber-tip refills appear to have been made obsolete by the spread of 3D-printed adapters.
-One such adapter for Esterbrook ballpoints is available from Bamapen, along with another for the Sheaffer Stratowriter, while a broad selection of other adapters is listed by Tofty.
+Unfortunately, the recent demise of Shapeways has severely disrupted availability of items formerly easy to find, such as the adapters for Esterbrook ballpoints and Sheaffer Stratowriters from BamaPen and the broad selection of other adapters formerly offered by Tofty.
+It may be possible to order directly using these links -- please let us know if you are successful.